Creative Curves: DIY Wooden Bench

 This month the Team found a perfectly placed, lonely tree crying out for a seat beneath its boughs.
-Armed with a new design and hard-wearing meranti, they set out to make this fabulously curvy bench that has added a new dimension to the garden.
-Why don’t you make one too?
+Armed with a new design and hard-wearing meranti, they set out to make this fabulously curvy wooden bench that has added a new dimension to the garden.
+Why don’t you make a wooden bench too?
 Simply follow our easy instructions.

 Step 1: Set out the slats on a flat surface until you get the desired shape.
 As you go around the curve every second slat will need to be tapered on both sides to a point approximately 20mm wide.
 Decide how many slats need to be tapered and cut them to size with a jig saw.
 Set them into place.